This post may contain affiliate links.

 - Whisk the egg for the egg wash in a small bowl.
 Brush the egg wash all over each bagel, getting every part of the bagel that is showing, including the middle of the bagel.

-- Bake for about 20-24 minutes or until browned as desired not the outside.
-Allow to cool before serving, or heck, eat them warm--yum! (you do NOT want to overcook these, so grab them the sooner than later.)
+- Bake for about 20-24 minutes or until golden brown.
+Allow to cool before serving, or heck, eat them warm–yum! (you do NOT want to overcook these, so grab them the sooner than later.)

 Notes